 Where PATH lists the e-mail address where the response should be sent.
 If you have the mpack utility or a MIME-compliant mail reader, you may want to use the additional command: ENCODING mime

 This command results in the information being returned in a MIME message.

 For each IETF meeting, a set of proceedings is published that contains area reports, charters of active working groups, minutes from working group and BOF sessions, and material from plenary presentations.
 The proceedings are published in hard copy, CD-ROM, and on-line formats.
 A hard copy of the proceedings is available for a price of US$50, while the CD-ROM version is available for a price of US$10.

 · Anonymous FTP from ftp.ietf.org

 Much of the daily work of the IETF is conducted on electronic mailing lists.
 There are mailing lists for each of the working groups, as well as an IETF general discussion list and an IETF announcement list.
 Mail on the working group mailing lists is expected to be technically relevant to the working groups supported by that list.

-The IETF announcement list receives the following types of messages:
+The IETF announcement list is a "moderated" mailing list that receives the following types of messages:

 · Meeting logistics,